ctkano/local-file-stream-to-azure-storage/README.md

 # Local File Stream To Azure Storage
 Local file stream to azure storage is a simple class library, originating from the collection of multiple sources to define a straightforward and simplified solution to help automate the flow of uploading local files to Azure Storage.

-Files extracted from sources (such as from data base) and stored in a local computer, can be uploaded to Azure Storage dinamically and automated, by referencing this class library in an automate project.
+Files extracted from sources (such as from data base, system's generated files, files uploaded in your system) and stored in a local computer, can be uploaded to Azure Storage dinamically and automated, by referencing this class library in an automate project.

 This project/code aim to help those who are not yet familiar with the upload flow in Azure storage in a C# project.